vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 We only need to add each edge once

 2. Cycle detection
-A cycle is only when you come across a node in the current traversal, not from the past traversal.
+A cycle is only when you come across a listNode in the current traversal, not from the past traversal.
 This calls for the below pattern - keeping track of visiting and visited nodes.
 ```
     0 = unvisited